TribuanaTunggaDewa/HIAR/README.md

 # How To Use
 Apk, install on your android device and voila you can scan marker

-unitypackage, for development extrack to your workspace
+unitypackage, for development extract to your unity workspace. must be unity 3d 2018.4 above

 # Note
 contact me to get more marker